AaseMarkus/Bachelor-project/MolendoAnsattAndroid/README.md

 # MolendoAnsattAndroid
-This is the Android front end client.
+This is a basic overview of the Android frontend client

 Log in page (Uses JSON web tokens to stay logged in)
 <br>